apache/nuttx/tools/README.txt

   configuration names depends on the underlying architecture of the configured board.

-  The prefix '-' can be used to skip a configruation:
+  The prefix '-' can be used to skip a configuration:
   -stm32f429i-disco/nsh,CONFIG_ARMV7M_TOOLCHAIN_GNU_EABIL

 uncrustify.cfg